How IKEA and Nordstrom are Revolutionizing Retail and How to Keep Up - 3 minutes read

 Bring the personal touch to online shopping

 Traditional brick and mortar stores leverage their sales associates to help guide customers when making purchases.
-They can help you find the right size or make purchase suggestions based on your preferences.
+They can help you find the right size or make tailored purchase suggestions based on your preferences.
 Providing personalized service is a tried and true method to building lasting relationships with customers.
-But in today’s digital-first world, ecommerce retailers often neglect the importance of the human touch in their online user experiences.
+In today’s digital-first world, ecommerce retailers often neglect the importance of the human touch in their online user experiences.

 American department store Nordstrom understands that adding the personal touch can help distinguish yourself as a company that is willing to go the extra mile.
-Their “Stylists” service is a platform that allows sales associates to provide their expertise to customers online.
+Their Stylists service is a platform that allows sales associates to provide their expertise to customers online.
 Any user can quickly get in touch with a sales associate for instant fashion advice or request curated looks on their website.
 This allows Nordstrom to provide a consistent standard of personal service across both channels.

-Leverage new technologies to improve the store experience
+Leverage mobile to enhance the store experience

 Mobile plays a crucial role in the decision making process of customers, even in stores.
 More than 3/4 shoppers use mobile devices along with physical shopping.
-By optimising mobile content you can take control of how customers engage with your brand online.
+By optimising mobile content you can take control of how customers engage with your brand on this increasingly important channel.

 Swedish furniture retailer IKEA uses their app IKEA Place to seamlessly integrate physical and mobile to meet customer needs.
 Using AR technology, customers can use the app to place true-to-scale 3D models of IKEA products in their own homes.
 While not a traditional ecommerce offering, the app acts as a virtual extension of the store and customers can find out if their new furniture will fit without having to leave their home.
 Customers can save their favorite items and choose to order online or check for availability at their local store.
 By making it easier for customers to make purchases on their preferred channels, IKEA understands that mobile can be a powerful platform for integrating the in-store and online experience.